-- Apply for graduation: Follow these instructions to submit your application for graduation.
+- Apply for graduation: Follow the instructions in this link to submit your application for graduation.

-- Check your name for correct spelling and form: Follow these instructions to modify your name.
+- Check your name for correct spelling and form: Follow the instructions in this link to modify your name.

-- Check your current mailing address: Follow these instructions to modify your addresses.
+- Check your current mailing address: Follow the instructions in this link to modify your addresses.
 If you are planning to move following completion of your degree, enter your new address and the date your new address will be effective.

-- Let us know your post-graduation plans: Follow these instructions to add a work experience.
+- Let us know your post-graduation plans: Follow the instructions in this link to add a work experience.
 Enter your employer’s name, country, city, and state, along with your start date and job title.
 If you do not know all the information, complete as much as possible.

 Students should review their transcript to ensure that grades are posted for all courses listed on your plan of study.
 If any grades are missing or reflected as incomplete, students should contact the instructor of the course to resolve the grade.
 Students should also review your plan of study to ensure that all courses listed on your plan of study accurately correspond to your transcript.
 If they do not, they will be required to submit a “Request for Changes in Plan of Study” form to The Graduate School.
 Students should refer to The Graduate School web page that corresponds with the degree/certificate they are planning to complete for information regarding required documentation for a successful audit of their records.